Kenworthe/MARTA-tracker/README.md

               // then add:
               var secret = {
-                API_KEY :   // add your Marta Realtime Rails API key here
+                API_KEY :   // add your Marta Realtime Rails API key here }
-                            // OR contact me and I can send you mine!
-              }

               module.exports = secret